 Many new vans now have Thatcham-approved alarms which add a decent layer of security, but while manufacturers are constantly improving the locks used on vans, it might be worth investing in additional aftermarket equipment such as deadlocks, A common method of breaking into vans is nicknamed ‘peel and steal’, where the side door is torn open from the corner to gain access to the loadspace.
 Locking systems are available to add security to the top and bottom of these doors, deterring attacks of this type which cause extensive damage to the vehicle.
 Read our top 5 security tips for vans for more ideas on how to safeguard your van and tools.

 Some builders like to 'customise' the interior of their van to suit their own specific needs – there are various van racking solutions available from companies specialising in this aspect & van racking kits can be ordered directly for DIY fitment.
 Metal van racking in particular is durable & can be transferred from an old van into a brand new one.
 There are huge amounts of storage solutions to choose from including modular stacked arrangements, self-built wooden storage, slide-in form-fitted draws, door-hung storage, and more.
 Some of these are designed specifically with the builder in mind, with racks for bins of multiple sizes, keeping those small items in order and easy to locate.

 How much tax you can claim back on a new van depends on the new van finance option you choose.
 Check out our articles in our van leasing explained section to find out more.

 Generally speaking, as they are classified as ‘plant & machinery’ for tax purposes, 100% of the cost can be used to reduce tax liability against profits.
-The VAT paid is normally reclaimable for VAT registered businesses, & if the van is used for personal use, a much reduced level of personal tax is payable compared to a car.
+The VAT paid is normally reclaimable for VAT registered businesses, and if the van is used for personal use, a reduced level of personal tax is payable compared to a car.